mstftikir/e-commerce-microservices-2pc/README.md

 ## How to run the application using Docker

 1. Run `mvn clean install` to build the applications and create the docker image locally.
-2. Run `docker-compose --profiles services up` to start the applications.
+2. Run `docker-compose --profile services up` to start the applications.

 ## How to run the application without Docker